ohpyupi/study.security-plus/impl-security-systems.md

 ### NIDS (Network-based IDS)
 * Monitors network packets

-### ICS (Incident Command System)
+### ICS (Industrial Control System)
 * A system providing the capability for remote control, real-time monitoring, and gathering information related to industrial equipment
+* Examples

-### SCADA (Supervisory Control and Data Aquisition)
+  * SCADA (Supervisory Control and Data Aquisition)
     * A centralized system that control and monitor the entire sites, or it is a complex system that spreads out over large areas
     * One of examples of industrial control system solutions

 ### All-in-one security appliance
 1. URL filter